What is Social Security Disability?

 How do I get started?

 To apply for benefits, the process is simple, you can go into a local social security office, file online, or over the phone.
 However, some of the questions can be tricky and, if not answered correctly, can cost you undue expenses or delay your benefits.
 At the Packard Law Firm, we have teams that are dedicated to helping you and your family through the process.
 We can help you at whatever stage of the process you are at, whether...

 - You need to apply.
 You believe that you have grounds for a disability claim and need help building your claim and filing your application.

 - You have already applied.
 You have sent in your application but you’re worried that it may not have been strong enough or processed correctly.

 - Your application has been denied.
 You applied once, received a denial based on insufficient evidence, and now need help with an appeal.

-We have spent our entire careers planning, learning, and working to help those who are suffering both physically and financially get the disability benefits they need.
-We do more than just hold your hand; we guide you through the entirety of the nerve-racking claim process.
-Having personally experienced the family hardships of living with a disability, we strive to make the process go as smoothly and successfully as possible.
-In order to make you feel comfortable and secure in your choice of representation, we guarantee that we’ll do our best to…
+Having personally experienced the family hardships of living with someone who is disabled, we have done everything we can to plan, learn, and work to help those who are suffering both physically and financially get the disability benefits they need.
+We do more than just hold your hand; we guide you through the entire nerve-racking claim process.
+We guarantee that we’ll do our best to...

 - Stay with you to the end.
 Even if your proposal is denied, we’ll help you rework your claim for an appeal.